Organizations within Heritage Hills

-The HOA handles covenant enforcement, design reviews (external changes to homeowner's property) and community events.
+The HOA was formed on January 30, 1996 and it handles covenant enforcement, design reviews (external changes to homeowner's property) and community events.
 The HOA does not operate and/or maintain any property in Heritage Hills.

 HOA dues are billed in December and collected annually in January.
 All Heritage Hills Homeowners are members of the HOA.